yanohaynicknames/hello-world/README.md

 # hello-world

-Hi, i like lot fo thing like running, reading and coffee.
+Hi, i like lot of things like running, reading and coffee.